 Ice hockey is a wildly popular sport, best highlighted by the fanfare surrounding the Stanley Cup Final and the Winter Olympics.
 However, it has some unique rules that can’t be found in most other sports.
 Read on to learn about the top ten most important rules in hockey.

 What are the most important rules of hockey?

-3. Game Structure
+- Game Structure

-If a penalty happens in a hockey game, then teams will be on either a power play and penalty kill.
+If a penalty happens in a hockey game, then teams will be on either a power play or penalty kill.
 This means that you are playing either 4v5 or 5v4 for a certain amount of time, depending on the penalty.
-If your team commits a penalty, 1 player will go to the penalty box and you will be down 1 man.
+If your team commits a penalty, one player will go to the penalty box, and you will be down one player on the ice.
 In this case, you will be on the penalty kill, and the other team will be on the power play.
-If the other team commits the penalty, then you will be on the power play and the other team will be on the penalty kill.
+If the other team commits the penalty, then you will be on the power play, and the other team will be on the penalty kill.